Laura6826/pands-weekly-tasks/README.md

 **My notes:**

 - As the input is entered as a whole number, I divided by 100, to get the decimal point in the appropriate position.
 This is not the most appropriate method, i hope to come across a more suitable method as the course progresses.
-- I have since found out (Reference, Pof DA, Lectire 6.2, Exponential Notiation), that 123e-2= 1.23.
+- I have since found out (Reference, Pof DA, Lecture 6.2, Exponential Notiation), that 123e-2= 1.23.
 - Research was needed to find out how to code in the 'Euro' sign.
 The coding for the euro symbol: \N{euro sign}, was retrieved from stackoverflow.com (<https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python>).

 ***